Where to Stay: Anantara Algarve Resort Vilamoura

 If you are considering the Algarve for a golfing holiday and want to play as many different courses as possible, you should seriously look at the other five Vilamoura golf courses.
 They have one of the most impressive portfolios in Europe and one of the top courses in Algarve.

 The clubhouse is superb and the food in the restaurant is very nice and good value.
 Victoria is one of the top golfing experiences in Portugal and one you cannot afford to miss.
-The Victoria Course is situated 5 minutes away from the Marina of Vilamoura, perfect for golf in the Algarve.
+The Victoria Course is situated 5 minutes away from the Marina of Vilamoura, perfect for playing golf in the Algarve.

 Victoria Clube de Golfe, to give the course its full title, opened for play in 2004 following a multi-million-pound investment.
 It was the fifth course to be added to the Vilamoura portfolio and designed by the great Arnold Palmer.
 A good indication of the quality of Victoria is the fact it successfully hosted the 2005 WGC World Cup, an event that saw victory for the Welsh team of Stephen Dodd and Bradley Dredge.
 Not only that but in 2007, the inaugural Portugal Masters tournament was contested on the Victoria course and has returned annually ever since.
 In 2016, it was a three-time major winner, Pádraig Harrington, who took the title.